lettier/boids/README.md

 #Autonomous Steering Behaviors: Seek & Arrive

 A boids clone done in 3D using the Panda3D API.
+You move the green ball with your mouse while the one "bird" seeks out the ball and the over avoids the ball.

 To use, you will need Panda3D version 1.3.2.

 ![screenshot](http://img246.imageshack.us/img246/7656/boidpp6.jpg)